hcts-hra/tamboti/README.md

 * dropDownListCheckbox - https://github.com/claudius108/jquery.dropDownListCheckbox.
 It has to be build with maven and installed as xar.
 * functx EXPath package - can be found in the eXist's public repo.
 * xsltforms EXPath package - can be found in the eXist's public repo.
-* eXist’s content extraction module.
+* eXist’s content extraction and image modules.
+* eXist ImageMagick Plugin by ZwoBit https://github.com/zwobit/imagemagick.xq